-Perhaps because the correction was sudden and deep, the noise around it seemed particularly loud and gloomy.
-But if history repeats, this correction (which is still playing out) may turn out to be another dip in an ongoing bull market.
+Perhaps because the latest correction was sudden and deep, the noise around it seemed particularly loud and gloomy.
+But if history repeats, this latest correction (which is still playing out) may turn out to be another dip in an ongoing bull market.

 Unfortunately, investors, whipsawed by the extreme volatility corrections cause, often sell and head to the sidelines.
-That’s why it’s important to realize that despite all the drama, corrections are common and can be brief.
+That’s why it’s important to realize that despite all the drama, corrections are actually common and can be brief.

 Market corrections in the great bull market